What is Kidney Failure?

-- Dialysis or Renal Replacement Therapy - may be required to remove the excess fluid, toxins, or potassium from the body.
+- Dialysis or Renal Replacement Therapy - May be required to remove the excess fluid, toxins, or potassium from the body.
 This may be done either intermittently or continuously until the kidney function improves.
 There are many forms of HD - SLED, SCUF, CVVHF, CVVHDF, and CRRT.

-- Kidney transplantation – is the last resort when all other measures fail to improve kidney function.
+- Kidney transplantation –It is the last resort when all other measures fail to improve kidney function.
 It is the only curative treatment for renal failure.

-In addition, if the cause of failure is due to an obstruction to the outflow of urine, and surgical intervention is required to remove the obstruction then surgical procedures such as a DJ stenting for renal calculi and nephrostomy may be done.
+In addition, if the cause of failure is due to an obstruction to the outflow of urine, surgical intervention is required to remove the obstruction.
+Surgical procedures such as a DJ stenting for renal calculi and nephrostomy may be done.

 Eating a healthy diet and maintaining a healthy lifestyle are important in the prevention of kidney disease.
 The following may help to reduce the risk of Kidney Failure:

-- Keeping diabetes and high blood pressure under control
+- Strict control of diabetes and high blood pressure

 - Exercising and maintaining an ideal body weight